Philippe Flajolet: Biography

 topic, the 2009 book entitled Analytic Combinatorics.
 In 1993, together with Rainer Kemp, Helmut Prodinger and Robert Sedgewick, Flajolet initiated the successful series of workshops and conferences which was key to the development of a research community around the analysis of algorithms, and which evolved into the AofA—International Meeting on Combinatorial, Probabilistic, and Asymptotic Methods in the Analysis of Algorithms.

 A summary of his research up to 1998 can be found in the article "Philippe Flajolet's research in Combinatorics and Analysis of Algorithms" by H. Prodinger and W. Szpankowski, Algorithmica 22 (1998), 366–387.

 At the time of his death from a serious illness, Philippe Flajolet was a research director (senior research scientist) at INRIA in Rocquencourt.

 From 1994 to 2003 he was a corresponding member of the French Academy of Sciences, and was a full member from 2003 on.
 He was also a member of the Academia Europaea.

 Memory

 The HyperLogLog commands of Redis, released in April 2014, are prefixed with "PF" in honor of Philippe Flajolet.
 The Flajolet Lecture Prize, which has been awarded since 2014, was also named in honor of him.

+Philippe Flajolet also received the 2019 Leroy P. Steele Prize from the American Mathematical Society for his work in Mathematical Exposition., more specifically, for his book Analytic Combinatorics, which he co-wrote with Robert Sedgewick.